python/cpython/Doc/library/configparser.rst

 ConfigParser Objects
 --------------------

-The :class:`ConfigParser` class extends some methods of the :class:`RawConfigParser` interface, adding some optional arguments.
+The :class:`~ConfigParser.ConfigParser` class extends some methods of the :class:`RawConfigParser` interface, adding some optional arguments.